wiseguy/starter-esri-dojo-knockout-karma-jasmine/README.md

 ## Purpose

 This is a starter template app.
-It contains conventions in the docs folder.
+It is source to begin any new application.
+It contains style conventions in the [a relative link](docs) docs folder.

 ##TODO
-- make ko components - a drop down list of layer to show

 - add a data loader - esri request
 - add docs for specs
 - add more tests
-- convert to foundation
--

 ## Libraries / Dependencies

 1. Esri JavaScript API
 2. Dojo
 3. KnockoutJS